 Create your template!
 Start designing what you would like your graphics to look like.
 The sky is the limit!

 Now that you have your basic design done, it is time to save your template.
 Go to File > Save as Template.
 Navigate to where you would like to store your template, and WA-LA you have yourself a template.

 Open your template.
 As you will see when you open it, it will be a new, Untitled document.
 Now you don't have to worry about editing the original file and losing it.
 You will be starting with a fresh document each time and all your artboards and designs will be sitting there waiting for you!

 Last but certainly not least, if you are using Adobe Creative Cloud, you should create libraries.
 These are my new bff.
 I think they are so incredibly handy.
 As someone who works remotely, as well as in an office, I use four different computers on a REGULAR basis.
 Using the CC Library has saved me so much time and frustration.

 As you can see in the image above, there is a little drop down menu where you can select the library you would like to show up.
 Once that library is open, your colors, graphics, and fonts are all there waiting for you!
 You don't even have to navigate to find your logo anymore.
 You just drag it from the library to your artboard and there it is!

 To get things into your library, you can click on the object and the boxes will populate with the current properties of that object.
 If you'd like to save the color, click the box with the color and it will create a square in your library for that color.
 If you'd like to save the font, click the "A" button and it will save it for you.

 This syncs with your creative cloud account, so you can sign into your account on any computer and your library will be waiting for you.
-And you can access your libraries in all the Adobe programs as well.
-These save me so much time and ensure I am always using the correct colors!
+You can access your libraries in all the Adobe programs as well.
+These save me so much time and ensure I am always using the correct colors and fonts.
 Check them out and start creating some libraries!